-Trujillo Homesteads National Historic Landmark, along with the adjacent Medano Ranch and Zapata Ranch, are listed on the National Register of Historic Places.
+Trujillo Homesteads National Historic Landmark, along with the adjacent Medano Ranch and Zapata Ranch, (below on this page) are listed on the National Register of Historic Places.
 All three historic ranches are located west of Great Sand Dunes.

-In 1879, just west of the Medano Ranch, Pedro Trujillo built a log home quite different from his father Teofilo's nearby Spanish-style adobe dwelling.
-In an interview, Pedro recalled the cultural conflicts between Hispanic and European-American settlers - and within his own family.
-The interviewer recorded that, unlike Teofilo, Pedro "refused to become a sheepherder, and argued with his father that the sheep would cause him trouble, as that had always been cattle country."
-Sadly, Pedro's warnings were accurate.
-Teofilo's house was burned down in 1902 by a few area cowboys, and the Trujillo family relocated to a region of the valley with more Hispanic people.
+In 1879, their grown son Pedro built a log home nearby that was quite different from his parents’ dwelling.
+In an interview later in life, Pedro recalled the cultural conflicts between Hispanic and Anglo settlers - and within his own family.
+The interviewer recorded that Pedro "refused to become a sheepherder, and argued with his father that the sheep would cause him trouble, as that had always been cattle country."
+Tragically, Pedro's warnings proved true.
+Teofilo's house was burned down in 1902 by a few area residents, and the Trujillo family relocated to a different part of the valley.

-After decades of instability in the area, the Linger family began a new era in 1911, thriving and raising two generations of children on the Medano-Zapata.
-Former racial tensions dwindled as they befriended and employed isolated Hispanic neighbors, including descendents of the Trujillo family.
+The Linger family purchased the Medano-Zapata Ranches and began a new era of reconciliation in 1911, thriving and raising two generations of children there.
+Former racial tensions dwindled as they befriended and employed descendants of the Trujillo family.
 The ranches transitioned into a century of stability and prosperity.
-The Pedro Trujillo Homestead was now part of the Medano Ranch.

 The restored Pedro Trujillo homestead (pictured), and scattered remains of the Teofilo Trujillo Homestead, are located on the boundary between Great Sand Dunes National Park and the Baca National Wildlife Refuge.
-The site is on a private inholding, and is not accessible to the public.
+This remote site is currently not accessible to the public.

 Trujillo Descendants - In Their Own Words (National Park Service Video Interview on YouTube, 10 Minutes)